 From the outset, Leviticus brought me heart to prostration.
 And all through the remainder of the five primary sacrifices, the consecration of the priests, the Day of Atonement, through the long descriptions of every part of the tabernacle, I saw Jesus.
 The Living Word, again and again, revealed Himself to me through the written Word.
 That’s His way.

-Leviticus then drove me to Hebrews, the New Testament answer to the sacrificial system.
+Leviticus then drove me to Hebrews, the New Testament New Covenant answer to the sacrificial system.
 I felt as if I were walking into a mine of brilliant jewels, and my Lord said, “See these?
 They’re yours.”

 Who would have thought that such treasures could come through a wilderness book?
 But that’s what God loves to do.
 That’s His way.